 Each student is allowed to make up work missed while suspended out of school.
 The parent/guardian should request this work during or immediately following the suspension.
 Students will have the same number of days as the suspension to make up the work.
-Each school will publish their guideline for credit determination.
+Each school will publish their guideline for partial or full credit determination.